 Preventing Insider Threats in Fintech Organizations

-Insider threats are among the most complex and underestimated cybersecurity obstacles in fintech.
+Insider threats are among the most complex and underestimated cybersecurity challenges in fintech.
 Studies from the IBM Cost of a Data Breach Report 2024 show that over 60% of data breaches involve insiders, whether through mistakes, negligence, or intentional sabotage.
-For fintech firms—where trust, data integrity, and regulatory compliance are all-important—the cost of a single insider breach can exceed $7.5 million in financial losses, regulatory fines, and reputational damage.
+For fintech firms—where trust, data integrity, and regulatory compliance are paramount—the cost of a single insider breach can exceed $7.5 million in financial losses, regulatory fines, and reputational damage.

-Analyzing Insider Threats in Fintech
+Understanding Insider Threats in Fintech

 Unlike external attacks, insider threats originate from individuals within the organization—employees, contractors, vendors, or partners—who have authorized access to systems and data.
 These threats are difficult to detect because they often exploit legitimate privileges rather than external vulnerabilities.